irshadvaza/irshadvaza.tech/learning-guides/data-science/Labs/KNN_example_part2.md

 1 says it is not safe

-You decide → It is safe.
+You decide → It is safe ✅

-This is exactly how KNN works: it looks at nearby points and predicts based on majority vote.
+This is exactly how KNN works: it looks at nearby points and predicts based on the majority vote.

-🎯 In Our Diabetes Problem
+🎯 KNN in Our Diabetes Problem

 We want to predict: